*WARNING: The following feature contains content that may not be safe for work.

 For the most part, I don’t hold back about what I say or how I feel.
 There are definitely some things I wouldn’t say online just because it’s easy to take something out of context and it’s easy to be misunderstood, especially through text.
 I’m a really sarcastic dude.
-A lot of my humor online is basic, like dick jokes and vagina jokes.
+A lot of my humor online is basic, like d**k jokes and v*gina jokes.
 But in person, I’m a lot more sarcastic and you have to really understand my sense of humor.
 If I ever try to tweet the jokes that me and Rick make to each other, no one would understand and people would probably get really offended.

 Besides rapping, you’ve also branched into design.
 You worked with Tweak Footwear on “The Cannons.”
 What inspires your design aesthetic?

 Just like when I’m doing my videos or my music I always kind of just try to do something different.
 I try to stick out because I realize that there’s a million other people trying to do the same thing.
 I try to be unique but at the same time be relatable.